Grevillea scabra

+Description

-DescriptionGrevillea scabra is an open shrub that typically grows to a height of up to about 30 cm and has erect branches.
+Grevillea scabra is an open shrub that typically grows to a height of up to about 30 cm and has erect branches.
 Its leaves are narrowly elliptic to more or less linear, 5–35 mm long, 1–6 mm wide and clustered on short side branches.
 The upper surface of the leaves is glabrous and the edges are rolled under obscuring most of the lower surface.
 The flowers are arranged in clusters of 2 to 6 on the ends of the short side branches and are white to cream-coloured, the end of the style yellow, ageing to reddish, the pistil 8–13.5 mm long.
 The style has a conspicuous appendage that is C-shaped in side view.
 Flowering occurs in September and October, and the fruit is an oblong follicle 10–13 mm long.

+Taxonomy

-TaxonomyGrevillea scabra was first formally described by the botanist Carl Meissner in 1845 in Lehmann's Plantae Preissianae from specimens collected by James Drummond in the Swan River Colony.
+Grevillea scabra was first formally described by the botanist Carl Meissner in 1845 in Lehmann's Plantae Preissianae from specimens collected by James Drummond in the Swan River Colony.
 The specific epithet (scabra) means "rough", referring to the surface of the leaves.